This post is also available in: हिन्दी (Hindi)

 For the treatment, it is important to know the type of IBS.
 Some medicines work only in some types or make the other worse.

 • Bloating- where the abdomen feels full and swollen.
 It is thought that people with IBS is also sensitive to a small amount of gas which otherwise doesn’t produce symptoms of irritable bowel syndrome (Symptoms of IBS).

 • Feeling of the incomplete passage of stools

 • Passing mucus in feces

-Women having IBS often complain of more symptoms during their periods.
+Women having IBS often complain of more symptoms of IBS during their periods.

-IBS is a chronic condition where the person experiences symptoms for a long time, where the symptoms change in severity with a symptomless period in between.
+IBS is a chronic condition where the person experiences symptoms of IBS for a long time, where the symptoms change in severity with a symptomless period in between.